alphagov/govuk-infrastructure/terraform/docs/tagging-guide.md

 **NOTES :-**
 - All listed resources from below should be made compliant.
-- Common Tags have been added as **locals** with in the deployment terraform **main** file.
+- Common Tags are implemented via AWS provider **default_tags** in the deployment terraform **main** file.
+- Additional resource-specific tags should use the merge pattern with locals when needed.
-- This tagging strategy should ideally be replicated to other and new yet to be deployed environments such as **integration**
+- This tagging strategy applies to all environments (production, staging, integration, development).

+## Mandatory Tags
+The following tags are **MANDATORY** and must be present on all taggable resources:

+- **Product**: GOV.UK One Login / GOV.UK or DSP
+- **System**: The name of the software system (avoid abbreviations)
+- **Environment**: production, staging, integration, or development
+- **Owner**: Email address - individual for dev environments, group elsewhere

+## Optional Tags
+The following tag is **OPTIONAL** but recommended:

+- **Service**: Function of the particular resource (e.g., account management, session storage, front end)

 # AWS Resources
 ## Can be tagged